We use cookies (including Google cookies) to personalize ads and analyze traffic. By continuing to use our site, you accept our Privacy Policy.

 Problem Description

-• If s[i] == 'E', a person enters the waiting room and takes one of the chairs in it.
+• If s[i] is 'E', a person enters the waiting room and occupies a chair.

-• If s[i] == 'L', a person leaves the waiting room, freeing up a chair.
+• If s[i] is 'L', a person leaves the waiting room, freeing up a chair.
+Determine the minimum number of chairs required so that every person who enters immediately finds a chair, assuming the waiting room starts empty.

 Key Insights